 “printtiploess” – Performs the loess normalization separately for each print tip group.
 This approach accounts better for local spatial variation in background signal intensity and it therefore used as the default method for within-array normalization in Robin.

-“robustspline” – This method does also normalize print tip group-wise but uses regression splines and empirical Bayes-based shrinkage instead of leoss curves for normalization.
+“robustspline” – This method does also normalize print tip group-wise but uses regression splines and empirical Bayes-based shrinkage instead of loess curves for normalization.

 Between-array normalization

 In addition to normalizing within each two color array, the user can choose to also perform between array normalization.
 When analyzing single channel arrays, this is the only normalization approach available.
 Applying between array normalization makes sure that the expression intensities (resp. log2 ratios on two color arrays) have equal distributions across a series of chips.
 Several options are available for two color arrays while the list is limited to scale and quantile normalization for single channel arrays.